eclipse-tractusx/tractus-x-umbrella/docs/user/guides/hausanschluss-bundles.md

 ### Bring-Your-Own Components

-Each Capability Bundle supports BYO of its dependencies:
+Each Capability Bundle supports Bring-Your-Own (BYO) of its dependencies:

 1. Disable the built-in subchart (e.g. `postgresql.enabled=false`).